kcp-dev/kcp/docs/content/concepts/components/sharding.md

 ## Front Proxy

 A front-proxy is aware of all logical clusters, their shard they live on, their canonical paths and all `Workspaces`s.
-Non canoical paths can be reconstructed from the canonical path prefixes and the worksapce names.
+Non canonical paths can be reconstructed from the canonical path prefixes and the worksapce names.

 Requests to `/cluster/<path>` are forwarded to the shard via inverse proxying.